From 1 - 10 / 855

 • This document describes opportunities for supporting the Philippines CSCAND agencies to enhance their capacity to assess the risk and impact from natural hazards based on an assessment of current gaps.
 The CSCAND agencies include the Mines & Geosciences Bureau, the Philippine Institute of Volcanology and Seismology, Philippine Atmospheric, the Geophysical and Astronomical Services Administration, the National Mapping and Resource Information Agency, and the Office of Civil Defence.
 It is important to note that efforts to assess natural hazard risk are only one mechanism by which the CSCAND agencies support the reduction of disaster risk in the Philippines and that this paper covers only a part of the disaster risk reduction activity spectrum.

-• This map shows the boundary of the security regulated port for the purpose of the Maritime Transport & Office Security Act 2003.
-1 sheet (Colour) April 2009 Not for sale or public distribution Contact Manager LOSAMBA project
+• This map shows the boundary of the Maritime Security Zones for each port for the purpose of the Maritime Transport & Office Security Act 2003.
+1 sheet (Colour) May 2009 Not for sale or public distribution Contact Manager LOSAMBA project